learningequality/morango/docs/dev/index.rst

 Signaling
 ---------
-Morango fires a few different signals from ``SyncClient`` during the sync process which can be used to track the progress of the sync.
+Morango fires a few different signals from ``SyncClient.signals`` during the sync process which can be used to track the progress of the sync.
 These signal groups are ``session``, ``queuing``, ``pushing``, ``pulling``, and ``dequeuing``.
 Each signal group has 3 stages that can be
 fired: ``started``, ``in_progress``, and ``completed``.
 For a push or pull sync, the order of the fired signals would be as follows:

-1) Session started
+1) `TransferSession` started
 2) Queuing started
 3) Queueing completed
 4) Pushing/Pulling started